MACs: Increasing Transparency into Generic Drug Price, Payments

 Many generic medications are subject to an arbitrary maximum allowable cost (MAC) list.
 This artificial cap limits what PBM corporations will pay a pharmacy for dispensing these medications.

-In addition, PBMs may be paying pharmacies low and charging much higher rates to health plans, including Medicare Part D drug plans.
-This practice of "spread pricing" was examined in a recent Fortune magazine article entitled "Painful Prescription."
+PBMs may be paying pharmacies low and charging much higher rates to health plans, including taxpayer funded plans such as Medicare Part D, TRICARE and the Federal Employee Health Benefit Program (FEHBP), and keeping the difference to add to their profits.
+This practice of "spread pricing" was examined in a detailed Fortune magazine article entitled "Painful Prescription."

-At the federal level, Congress should enact bipartisan legislation to do two things:
+At the federal level, Congress should enact bipartisan legislation to do three things: